[The Reality Of] Pain From Braces

 It is common for a person during the early stages to develop sores on the soft tissue areas of their mouth like the tongue, cheeks or lips.
 These will go away over time.
 The tissue will toughen and develop a callous.
 It may be recommended a person try using an oral rinse as well as a topical anesthetic during this time of adjustment.

 Warm Salt Water Rinse

-Another effective and inexpensive way to treat sores is with a salt water rinse.
+Another effective and inexpensive way to treat pain from braces is with a salt water rinse.
 This is something simple to make.
 It only requires mixing a teaspoon of table salt into a glass filled with warm water.
 Use a spoon to stir the water until all of the salt is dissolved.
 It is often advised a person use this rinse a few times every day.
 The warm water and salt solution will soothe their mouth and help the sores heal.

 There are times when patients experience a wire poking at the back of their cheek.
 The only way to correct this situation is to have it clipped.
 This can be done at any time.
 Sometimes it doesn’t even require making an appointment.
 This procedure can be performed rather quickly.
 A wire poking into a cheek needs to be corrected as soon as possible.
 Doing this is a good way to avoid any chance of a cheek getting infected.

 Firstly, a good way to avoid experiencing discomfort is not to sleep directly on the face.
 Doing this will push a person’s lips directly into the brackets and wires.
 It will cause the teeth and lips to become sore.
 Sleeping on the side or back is a way to avoid putting pressure on the lips and cheek.